silkroadnomad/deContact/README.md

 ## Tests

-npx playwright test test.spec.js
+npm run test:e2e

-To run the Playwright test, use the command npx playwright test test.spec.js.
-This command will execute the test.spec.js test with Playwright.
+To run the Playwright test, use the command npm run test:e2e.
+This command will execute the BasicAddressExchange.spec.js test with Playwright.
 Make sure you have Playwright installed in your project

 npx playwright test BasicAddressExchange.spec.js --debug --trace on